Sorry, you need to enable JavaScript to visit this website.

 Our response to the Breast milk Substitutes Call to Action reflects our commitment to improving the health of mothers and children across the world:

-Recognizing the WHO Code and the subsequent relevant WHA resolutions as the international reference framework for the promotion of breast milk substitutes, Nestlé has unilaterally committed to stop the promotion of infant formula for babies aged 0-6 months in ALL countries.
-This significant step extends the provisions of our existing policy (pdf, 5Mb) to the few countries where it has not applied to date and is particularly relevant to the USA, Canada and Japan, where no regulations currently exist.
-We will start the process now, to be completed by December 2022.
+Nestlé has unilaterally committed to stop the promotion of infant formula for babies aged 0-6 months in ALL countries.
+This significant step extends the provisions of our Nestlé Policy for Implementing the WHO Code (pdf, 5Mb) to the few countries where it has not applied to date and is particularly relevant to the USA, Canada and Japan, where no regulations currently exist.

 • Engaging stakeholders to encourage implementation of WHO Code

-We will actively engage with stakeholders to encourage implementation of the WHO Code and subsequent relevant resolutions into national laws.
-Nestlé supports regulating promotion of infant formula for babies aged 0-12 months globally.
+We will actively engage with stakeholders to encourage implementation of the WHO Code.
 The most effective way to secure Code compliance is through well-drafted and well-implemented legislation.
-We would like to engage with the WHO, UNICEF and the other signatories of the Call to Action to advocate for Code adoption by Member States.

-To complement this, we will actively engage with stakeholders including the WHO, UNICEF and the other signatories of the Call to Action to find ways that respect antitrust laws, to advance industry commitments on the promotion of infant formula for babies aged 0-12 months.
+To complement this, we will actively engage with stakeholders to find ways that respect antitrust laws, to advance industry commitments on the promotion of infant formula for babies aged 0-12 months.

 We have also reconfirmed our support to the Access to Nutrition Initiative (ATNI) as a platform to stimulate progressive change, and will keep participating to the different indices hosted under this initiative.